-Since opening in the 1950s, the White Pine Public Museum has swiftly delivered many threads of history important to the Ely and Nevada story.
-Learn everything you want to know America’s first transcontinental highway, or as we like to call it, The Loneliest Road in America, then dive into fascinating stories about the area’s first inhabitants with a seriously impressive American Indian display that consists of baskets, arrowheads, intricate beadwork and more.
-Despite such a short-lived operation, the Pony Express Route ran through northern Nevada, and the White Pine Museum does a great job at spelling out the importance of that history, along with ranching and buckaroo history that happened in the area, too.
-The museum is also home to an impressive mineral collection that includes more than 300 types of rocks and minerals from the region, visitors can find samples of gold, silver and copper ore that came from the hills surrounding Ely.
-Outdoor exhibits include mining equipment, a caboose that originally belonged to the Nevada Northern Railway, a historic jail cell and complete historic pioneer cabin.
+Learn all about the area’s first inhabitants with a seriously impressive American Indian display comprised of baskets, arrowheads, intricate beadwork, and more.
+The Pony Express route ran through northern Nevada, and the White Pine Public Museum does a masterful job at showcasing those stories alongside ranching and buckaroo history.
+The museum is also home to an impressive mineral collection with more than 300 samples from the region, including gold, silver, and copper ore mined from the hills surrounding Ely.
+Outdoor exhibits feature mining equipment, a caboose that originally belonged to the Nevada Northern Railway, a historic jail cell, and a complete historic pioneer cabin.

-One of the main draws at the White Pine Public Museum is the storied Cave Bear.
-This prehistoric giant bear roamed North America during the Pleistocene era around 11,000 years ago, and was the most common bear in the region.
-Sometimes called the Short-Faced Bear, these ancient creatures had just that—a disproportionately short snout compared to other bears.
-Though just rediscovered in 1982, a Short-Faced Cave Bear was discovered in White Pine County.
-Today, a replicated model of this fascinating create is on display at the White Pine County Museum.
+One of the main attractions at the White Pine Public Museum is the storied Cave Bear.
+This prehistoric giant bear roamed North America during the Pleistocene era and was the most common bear in this region of Nevada.
+Sometimes called the Short-Faced Bear, these ancient creatures had a disproportionately short snout compared to other bears.
+In 1982, Cave Bear bones were discovered in White Pine County, and a replica model is always on display.

-Another impressive feature that makes any trip to the White Pine Public Museum leap from great to grand is tucked away in the outside exhibit—something you may not even notice at first glance, but when you do, there’s no turning back.
-Here, visitors will find the original Cherry Creek Ghost Town Railroad Depot that formerly sat at the townsite, a stunning 53 miles north of Ely.
-Most of what you see in Cherry Creek today is in a fascinating arrested state of decay, and the high desert elements would’ve claimed this very depot too, if it weren’t for a handful of locals who decided to save it and relocate it to the museum.
-Relocated to the museum in 1990, local elementary school students raised $11,000 to move this historic structure.
+Another impressive feature of the White Pine Public Museum is tucked away in the outside exhibit—something you may not even notice at first glance, but when you do, prepare to be wowed.
+Here, visitors will find the original Cherry Creek Ghost Town Railroad Depot that formerly sat at the townsite 53 (!) miles north of Ely.
+Most of what you see in Cherry Creek today is in an arrested state of decay, and the high desert elements would’ve claimed this very depot, too, if it weren’t for a handful of locals who decided to save it and relocate it to the museum in 1990.
+Local elementary school students raised $11,000 to move this historic structure!

-Now a century old, the second you step through the threshold looks, feels and smells like a step back in time.
 Though the building was meant to serve the railroad, the depot manager and his family lived in a private residence in the back half of the depot.
-This place is so good, it looks like a movie set, stacked with tons of original relics important to the depot operation like large steamer trunks, luggage scales, lanterns, typewriters, telegraphs and ticketing relics and more.
-In the living quarters in the back half of the building, expect to find a living room, bedroom, kitchen and common areas on display with relics true to the era.
+Now more than a century old, this place looks like a movie set, stacked with tons of original relics important to depot operations like large steamer trunks, luggage scales, lanterns, typewriters, telegraphs, ticketing artifacts, and more.
+In the living quarters in the back half of the building, expect to find a living room, bedroom, kitchen, and common area with true-to-the-era items on display.